 Fat?
 Yoga No Longer a Four Letter Word to Plus-Sized

-in In Class, Meditations on Mutations, News
+in In Class, Meditations on Mutations, YD News

 have an opinion? take the poll (scroll down)